Floor-Gang/rust-discord-bot-template/README.md

 # Rust discord template
-This template is configured with postgres and serenity.
+aThis template is configured with postgres and serenity.

 ## How to start
 Clone the repo with